insprintautomation/Automation-SampleProjects/ApiAutomation-KarateDSL/README.md

 Sample Tests
 -------

-Below is simple test scripts for testing inventory and user endpoint in Petstore API.
+Below is simple test scripts for testing inventory and user endpoints in Petstore API.
 Refer Karate documentation for the step's usage.

-**Inventory:** Performs a GET request on endpoint v2/store/inventory and validates response.
+**Inventory:** Performs a GET request on endpoint `v2/store/inventory` and validates response.
 ```gherkin
 @smoke @regression @inventory
 Feature: Get Inventory